+You can switch from flexible pricing at any time.
 However, depending on the contract you have accepted, you may have to pay some additional fees or charges.
-Discuss any potential costs associated with moving back to your previous plan with your retailer before accepting a new plan.
+Discuss any potential costs associated with moving back to your previous plan or another plan with your retailer before accepting a new plan.

 Around 20% of all Victorians are already on dual pricing rates.
 This means you have a flat tariff for general load and an off-peak tariff for either a controlled load (specific appliances such as hot water systems or slab heating) or off-peak times.

 If you already receive an off-peak tariff you will have two tariff rates on your electricity bill.